Otabek0111/Professional-Portfolio/README.md

 - Recieved help from Tutors/BCS learning center to fix bugs and issues.

-- Followed a similar template from this resource:https://www.youtube.com/watch?v=Tkp3FDgOueM.
+- Took example from a similar template from this resource: https://www.youtube.com/watch?v=Tkp3FDgOueM.